atlasphp/Atlas.Orm/notes.md

 Consider creating an underlying GatewaySelect that talks directly to the database, without any table-specific stuff.

+If a related is not set, no fetch was attempted.
 Empties ...

-- NULL means "never attempted to fetch"
 - FALSE means "failed to fetch a row/record"
 - ARRAY means "failed to fetch a rowset/recordset"